Macroscopic Wave Propagation for 2D Lattice with Random Masses: Numerical Results

 One important observation is that when the randomly chosen masses are layered, the approximation to the wave equation does not converge as quickly as it does when they are not layered.
 The main physical explanation we propose for the difference in the observed slope between Figures \ref{All Random Experiment} and \ref{Half Random Experiment} is that in the second experiment, reflections caused by the random masses manifest as long ripples transverse to the direction in which the masses are randomly changing.
 This is in contrast to the first experiment where reflections manifest as localized disturbances.
 Figure \eqref{Comparison Figure} gives some empirical evidence for this phenomenon.

 One possible heuristic explanation for why we don't get improvement for periodic masses is that there is always a direction in $\R^2$ along which the averages of masses in lines transverse to that direction are varying (unless the masses are all constant).This produces a kind of layering that cannot occur if all the masses are chosen to be i.i.d. since masses along any line average to the same value.
-Hence, in this sense the homogenization occurs faster, albeit the amplitudes of localized fluctuations are larger in the i.i.d. case.
+Hence, in this sense, the homogenization is more uniform.

-Finally, we have performed a number of similar experiments in 1D, the results of which are summarized in \ref{Comprehensive Table}.
+Finally, we have performed a number of similar experiments in 1D, the results of which are summarized in Table \ref{Comprehensive Table}.
 The predicted values can all be proven using essentially the same method as what has been demonstrated or discussed in Section \ref{Other Masses} and throughout the rest of the paper.
 Even though our predicted values are upper bounds, we see that in most cases our estimates are close to sharp.
 The exception is when the masses are chosen periodically, where the predicted a.e.d. often overshoots by close to a full power of $\ep$.
 This indicates that integrating $p$, and then applying a triangle inequality to obtain an upper bound on $u$ is not efficient in the periodic case.